akshays0911/All-hail-CPlusPlus/FizzBuzz/README.md

 How to compile?

-1.cd build
+1. cd build

-1.make clean
+2. make clean

-1.cmake ..
+3. cmake ..

-1.make
+4. make

 How to run

-1.cd build/src
+1. cd build/src

-1.cd ./play
+2. cd ./play